SavvyGuard/vocabularycards/README.md

 Vocabulary Flash Cards.

 ##About
 Uses Twitter Bootstrap and JQuery.
 It shows cards you miss more often.

+Run composer install first.